 Following the delivery of her cargo, the “Indy” was sent to Guam and ordered to join with other surface forces in the area of Leyte Gulf, Philippines, for further training before the invasion of Japan.
-On the night of July 30, 1945, “Indy” was sailing toward her rendezvous with the fleet at a speed of 17 knots, unescorted and alone.
-Shortly after midnight, the heavy cruiser was struck by two Japanese torpedoes fired from the submarine I-58.
+On July 29, 1945, “Indy” was sailing toward her rendezvous with the fleet at a speed of 17 knots, unescorted and alone.
+At 0015 on July 30, the heavy cruiser was struck by two Japanese torpedoes fired from the submarine I-58.
 The first torpedo blew the bow off of the ship while the second struck nearly amidships near the powder magazine.
 The resulting explosion literally split the ship to the keel, knocking out all power and causing her to sink by the bow rapidly.

 Aboard the stricken vessel, young Ensign Twible looked around to find no officers taking charge of the chaotic situation.
 “We knew we were in trouble,” he said.
 “So I took command and I told them to hang on to anything they could hang on to. . . .
 Then when the tilt became too great . . .
 I gave the order to abandon ship.
 Nobody abandoned, then I yelled, 'Follow me!'
 And the bodies came in so fast it was unbelievable.”
 Twible jumped into the sea and immediately swam away from the ship.
 Indianapolis went down in a mere 12 minutes, bringing nearly 300 of her crew down with her.
 As she disappeared beneath the waves, 900 of the ship’s crew floated in the Pacific Ocean, their location and fate unknown to the US Navy.